NSKvak01/Term-1-Notes/README.md

 or
 `nums2.map(n => n*2)`

-* Filter - output in an array with equal to or fewwer elements as the input array
+* Filter - output in an array with equal to or fewer elements as the input array
 ```
 const nums3 = [1, 2, 3, 4, 5, 6, 7]